jcsmata/ProjectEuler.NET/README.md

-# ProjectEuler.NET
+# ProjectEuler.NETCore
-Implementations for the Project Euler problems in C#
+Implementations for the Project Euler problems in C# using .NetCore